marcelaulloa/sunshine_europe/README.md

 12. Dashboard

 You have two options:
-1. Copy my dashboard and update the dataset doing the following:
+1. Copy my dashboard and update the dataset by doing the following:
 - &emsp;Go to [my dashboard](https://lookerstudio.google.com/reporting/7c37008d-cda1-4ec0-a15d-e1a2b62d78ad/page/CPywD) and click on "Make a Copy".
-- &emsp;n your copy click on the top menu called "Resource", choose "Manage added data sources"
+- &emsp;n your copy click on the top menu called "Resource", and choose "Manage added data sources"
 - &emsp;Under actions click edit.
 - &emsp;If it's your first dashboard with bigquery it will ask you to authorize to connect to your BigQuery projects.
 - &emsp;Click on "my projects" option and find your recently created project, dataset and the table "report"